-- Water containers should be kept in the main cabin.

-- Club banners are kept in the main cabin.
+- Water containers should be kept in the main cabin. - Club banner flag is kept in the main cabin.

-- Gazebos are kept in the main cabin.

 Front storage box

 - 1. The upper compartment is for the small signs, sign stands, wood blocks for raising towing vehicle, plus for awning and loo.
 (Nothing that needs to be dry) - 2.
 The lower compartment is only for electric fence standards.
 (Normally you get at the things in this compartment through the hatch on the leftside, however you can also lift out the centre section of the floor of the upper compartment if necessary.)